 - Understand what the minimum requirements are and exceed them when you can.
 It’ll be hard initially, especially when job positions ask for a minimum amount of time as a professional.
 If you checked out this post and you had several internships, you’re actually already on your way to listing out necessary work experience!
 If you couldn’t land internships, or this is your first internship you might not have that luxury (and that’s okay!).
-Do the job description list other skills or experiences that are required?
+Does the job description list other skills or experiences that are required?
 Can you get examples of that on your resume?
-Remember, if there’s many other candidates, it’s easy for screeners to filter out applications that don’t seem to meet the minimum requirements (even if you’re totally awesome!) just because there’s so much volume for them to get through.
+Remember, if there are many other candidates, it’s easy for screeners to filter out applications that don’t seem to meet the minimum requirements (even if you’re totally awesome!) just because there’s so much volume for them to get through.

 - Side projects are your best friend.
 Think about it though.
 If 1000 people apply for a job and all have similar work and school experience, how would you stand out?
 Well, if you’ve been working on some cool stuff outside of work and demonstrating that you have a genuine interest in different areas of software development, that could be huge!
 Are you going to be working with SQL in your new role?
-Maybe mention that cool tinder-for-restaurants app you made.
+Maybe mention that cool meal-planning platform that you made.
 Oh, that also demonstrates you know some cross-platform development tools.
 Awesome!
 What about that fun web app you made?
 AND you can put a link to it for them to try out?
-That could be a huge win if it’s a smaller org that has time to dig a bit deeper on applicants.
+That could be a huge win if it’s a smaller org that has time to dig a bit deeper into applicants.

 For me, side projects are one of the most important pieces to consider.
 I get it though.
-Not everyone has time or the interest to work on stuff outside of their 9-5.
+Not everyone has the time or the interest to work on stuff outside of their 9-5.
 And I’m not suggesting this is a requirement or the only way to land a job.
 I just think this is one of the best and easiest ways to stand out because it shows passion for creating, learning, and interest in your field on top of your work experience (that may or may not look like a majority of other applicants).

 - Your school grades matter… Until they don’t.
 I don’t want to give people the wrong advice here, so I’ll try to be clear.
 Especially during internships and at companies that get a lot of applications, grades are likely going to be a factor.
 It’s just another super easy way for a company to set the bar high and filter out a large amount of applicant volume.
 I don’t necessarily feel it’s the best way to filter candidates, but I also don’t blame companies for doing this if there’s overwhelming volume.
 If two people have identical applications but one received a 5% higher average in all of their courses, if you only have time to interview one you’ll likely pick the one with the higher average.
 Again, I’m not suggesting this implies the other candidate is not worthy or this will always net a company the best employees, I’m just saying that they need to filter down candidates and it’s an easy way to do it.

-With that said, my personal opinion is that I don’t care about grades.
+With that said my personal opinion is that I don’t care about grades.
 Not much, anyway.
 For interns, I’d probably expect someone to do well in their programming courses, but if your calculus and physics marks were super low I really don’t care.
 Not unless I’m hiring you to do physics and calculus.
 But generally (and I hope this comment ages well!)
 I’m not.
 I’m hiring you to be a productive member of an awesome software development team.